-1305.9.11 Pipe Size; Fuel Storage Above the Lowest Floor
+1305.9.11 Pipe size; fuel storage above the lowest floor.
 In systems with equipment above the lowest floor where such equipment is designed to operate utilizing fuel stored above the lowest floor, piping diameters shall not exceed 4 inches (102 mm).
 However, where an applicant demonstrates by the inclusion of calculations in the construction documents that a greater diameter is necessary to ensure the proper flow for the functioning of the system, such greater diameter may be permitted.
 Piping shall not be used for fuel storage purposes.

-1305.9.12 Pipe Size; Without Fuel Storage Above the Lowest Floor
+1305.9.12 Pipe size; without fuel storage above the lowest floor.
 In systems with equipment above the lowest floor, where such equipment is designed to operate utilizing fuel pumped as needed from the lowest floor and without utilizing fuel oil stored above the lowest floor, piping diameters throughout such systems shall not exceed the design flow (three times the maximum firing rate as calculated by the engineer or architect).
 However, piping diameters within rooms containing such equipment may exceed the calculated design flow pipe size to provide limited reservoir storage to prime equipment, provided such reservoir storage is counted toward the maximum permitted oil storage per story, as provided for in Section 1305.11.1.3.

-1305.10 Devices to Control Flow to Oil-Burning Equipment Including Generators
+1305.10 Devices to control flow to oil-burning equipment.
 The following requirements shall apply:

-1. The pressure in oil lines to oil-burning equipment located above the lowest floor of a building shall not be more than is required to circulate oil to and from the burners, and all parts of the oil system shall be capable of withstanding the maximum working pressure in that part of the system.

-- 2. A remote control shall be provided to stop the flow of oil to any burner wherever located, and to any oil-burning equipment located on levels above the lowest floor in buildings.
+- 1. The pressure in oil lines to oil-burning equipment located above the lowest floor of a building shall not be more than is required to circulate oil to and from the burners, and all parts of the oil system shall be capable of withstanding the maximum working pressure in that part of the system. - 2.
+A remote control shall be provided to stop the flow of oil to any burner wherever located, and to any oil-burning equipment located on levels above the lowest floor in buildings.
 Such control shall be located outside the entrance to the room in which the burner is located and as close to such entrance as practicable, except that when an outside location is impracticable, such control may be located immediately inside the room in which the burner is located, provided such location is accessible at all times.
-All such controls shall be permanently labeled: "REMOTE CONTROL FOR BURNER," or as appropriate to the oil-burning equipment.
+All such controls shall be permanently labeled: "REMOTE CONTROL FOR OIL BURNER," "REMOTE CONTROL FOR GENERATOR," or as appropriate to the oil-burning equipment.
 On storage tanks of 60 gallons (227 L) or less capacity used with manually operated equipment, such remote control may be installed in the supply lines between tank and burner. - 3.
 In systems where either steam or air is used for atomizing the oil, the oil and the atomizing supply shall be interlocked so that where the supply of either is interrupted, the supply of the other will be immediately cut off.

-1305.11 Limitations on Quantities of Fuel-Oil Storage
+1305.11 Limitations on quantities of fuel-oil storage.
 Quantities of fuel-oil storage shall be limited in accordance with the provisions of this section.
 For the purposes of this section, fuel oil stored on roofs shall be deemed inside of buildings and located on the floor to which they are adjacent.

-1305.11.1 Inside of Buildings
+1305.11.1 Inside of buildings.
 A total of not more than 100,000 gallons (378 000 L) shall be stored inside of any building.
 Oil storage inside of buildings shall also comply with applicable requirements of Sections 1305.11.1.1 through 1305.11.1.3.

-1305.11.1.1 Inside of Buildings; Below Ground
+1305.11.1.1 Inside of buildings; below ground.
 The maximum size of each below-ground oil-storage tank inside of a building shall be 35,000 gallons (132 475 L).